7. The Chariot

 Use this space to explore what The Chariot means to you as a lived force.
 Let it reflect the parts of you that are stepping into self-direction, where movement becomes a mirror for intention:

-When have you taken action that felt powered from within, not rushed, not reactive, but rooted and right?
+When have you taken action that felt powered from within when it’s responsive, rooted and right?

 Where are you pushing forward on the outside while feeling stuck or scattered internally?